Adaptyst/Adaptyst/README.md

 If an image you are looking for is corrupted or missing, please use the version with the ```backup-``` prefix if available.

 ## How to use
-Before running AdaptivePerf for the first time, run ```sysctl kernel.perf_event_paranoid=-1```.
+Before running Adaptyst for the first time, run ```sysctl kernel.perf_event_paranoid=-1```.
 Otherwise, the tool will refuse to run due to its inability to reliably obtain kernel stack traces.
 This is already done for the VM image.

 You also need to set the maximum number of stack entries to be collected by running ```sysctl kernel.perf_event_max_stack=<value>```, where ```<value>``` is a number of your choice **larger than or equal to** 1024.
 Otherwise, the off-CPU profiling will fail.
 The default value in the VM image is 1024.

 **IMPORTANT:** Max stack sizes larger than 1024 are currently not supported for off-CPU stacks!
 The maximum number of entries in off-CPU stacks is always set to 1024, regardless of the value of ```kernel.perf_event_max_stack```.

 If your machine has NUMA (non-uniform memory access), you should note that NUMA memory balancing in Linux limits the reliability of obtaining complete stacks across all CPUs / CPU cores.
-In this case, you must either disable NUMA balancing by running ```sysctl kernel.numa_balancing=0``` or run AdaptivePerf on a single NUMA node.
+In this case, you must either disable NUMA balancing by running ```sysctl kernel.numa_balancing=0``` or run Adaptyst on a single NUMA node.

 To profile your program, please run the following command:
 ```
-adaptiveperf <command to be profiled>
+adaptyst <command to be profiled>
 ```

-**IMPORTANT:** If your command has whitespaces, you must run AdaptivePerf in one of these ways:
+**IMPORTANT:** If your command has whitespaces, you must run Adaptyst in one of these ways:
 ```
-adaptiveperf "<command to be profiled>"
+adaptyst "<command to be profiled>"
 ```
 or
 ```
-adaptiveperf -- <command to be profiled>
+adaptyst -- <command to be profiled>
 ```

-AdaptivePerf can be run as non-root as long as all of the requirements below are met:
+Adaptyst can be run as non-root as long as all of the requirements below are met:
-* The AdaptivePerf-patched "perf" executable has CAP_PERFMON and CAP_BPF capabilities set as permissive and effective (you can do it by running ```setcap cap_perfmon,cap_bpf+ep <path to "perf">```, the default path is ```/opt/adaptiveperf/perf/bin/perf```). **If you're in a container, the container itself must have these capabilities as well!**
+* The Adaptyst-patched "perf" executable has CAP_PERFMON and CAP_BPF capabilities set as permissive and effective (you can do it by running ```setcap cap_perfmon,cap_bpf+ep <path to "perf">```, the default path is ```/opt/adaptyst/perf/bin/perf```). **If you're in a container, the container itself must have these capabilities as well!**
 * You are part of the ```tracing``` group (if it doesn't exist, you must create it first).
 * ```/sys/kernel/tracing``` is mounted as tracefs **with permissions 750** or more lax **and as the ```tracing``` group**.
   * Mount ```/sys/kernel/tracing``` in a standard way if not mounted yet (i.e. run ```mount -t tracefs nodev /sys/kernel/tracing```).
   * Once ```/sys/kernel/tracing``` is mounted in a standard way, remount the directory by running ```mount -o remount,mode=0750,gid=<GID of the tracing group> /sys/kernel/tracing```.
   * You can also opt for updating your fstab file instead.

-If you want to see what extra options you can set (e.g. an on-CPU/off-CPU sampling frequency, the quiet mode), run ```adaptiveperf --help```.
+If you want to see what extra options you can set (e.g. an on-CPU/off-CPU sampling frequency, the quiet mode), run ```adaptyst --help```.

 After profiling is completed, you can check the results inside ```results```.

-You can run ```adaptiveperf``` multiple times, all profiling results will be saved inside the same ```results``` directory provided that every ```adaptiveperf``` execution is done inside the same working directory.
+You can run ```adaptyst``` multiple times, all profiling results will be saved inside the same ```results``` directory provided that every ```adaptyst``` execution is done inside the same working directory.

 The structure of ```results``` is as follows:
 * **(year)\_(month)\_(day)\_(hour)\_(minute)\_(second)\_(hostname)\_\_(command)**: the directory for a given profiling session